-Here we were again, in the middle of a grocery store, and my son was acting like a wild man (or, as others may say a hyperactive child).
+Here we were again, in the middle of a grocery store, and my son was acting like a wild man (or, as others may say, a hyperactive child).
 Something almost seems to overtake him when he gets ramped up, which is often the case in stores.
 He seems not to hear any directions I’m giving him like, “Walking feet and hands to yourself.”

 He runs, spins a little, crashes into things, and is very loud.
+He is clearly dysregulated.

 Since I was fixated on finding the green beans, my patience level was dropping quickly, hence the deep breath.
 That’s when an occupational therapy/sensory trick popped into mind: heavy work activities.

 I was in the perfect spot to leverage this.
-Now that I was thinking clearly, I went over to him, placing a hand firmly on his shoulder to get his attention, and spoke simply right into his face so that I knew he heard me.
+Now that I was thinking clearly, I went over to him, placing a hand firmly on his shoulder to get his attention, and spoke simply, right into his face so that I knew he heard me.
 I said, “I need your help getting our food.”
 We headed to the canned goods aisle and I had him pick up and put everything he could into the cart.

 In part, this strategy was successful because it gave him a sense of purpose and a way to funnel his energy, but he was also getting lots of calming proprioceptive input through this heavy work activity.

-What are Heavy Work Activities?
+What Are Heavy Work Activities?

 How Can Heavy Work Activities Help Kids?